tonyscottpage/site/_posts/2014-09-09-four-principles.markdown

 ---
 layout: post
-title:  Four Principles to Shake Your Windows and Rattle Your Walls!
+title:  Shaking Your Windows with Wikinomics!
+Four Principles.
 date:   2014-09-09 17:26
 tags:
 image:
 ---

-**You find the "Shake Your Windows" line from Bob Dylan’s “Times Are A-Changing” in "Wikinomics", a bible for believers in the new open world, in which four principles redefine how companies compete.
-What happens when we invite colleagues to take a long hard look at what is happening?
-They report being confused and held back by how we are leading them.**
+**You find Bob Dylan's line "Shake Your Windows and Rattle Your Doors" in "Wikinomics" because this bible is radical and disruptive of our old certainties.
+Wikinomics gives us four principles that define how companies compete in a new open source world.
+Often leaders will find it confusing and difficult to consider adopting this.
+But why not take a peek?**

 ![](/libb/images/sharingeconomy_globe.jpg)